intrd/bitcoin-hal10k/README.md

 * [Bitcointalk announcemnt thread](https://bitcointalk.org/index.php?topic=391630)

 >### This project are DEPRECATED
+..and moved to a closed source project.. https://github.com/intrd/bitcoin-tofybot

 After losing some money on Bitcoin exchanges, I decided to develop my own Trading bot/helper.
 This bot acts with pre-defined parameters based on statistics/strategies and not with the emotion of the moment, so it's much easier to perform trading operations.